-Anything you think would make the trial go smoothly.
-Images of hair and makeup ideas you like are a useful jumping off point for our stylists to create your wedding day look.
+Images of hair and makeup inspiration ideas are a useful jumping off point for our stylists to create your wedding day look.
 Any hair accessories or veil you may have are also helpful to create your complete bridal look.
 If you use a special lip color or cosmetic product, we encourage you to bring it along.
-If you do not have your veil or headpiece, we have several “test” veils you can use along with many different hair accessories like jeweled combs, flowers, etc. A friend or relative to bounce ideas off of can also be useful for a bride who may need a second opinion.
-Avoid bringing more than two people because not only is our studio small, but sometimes too many opinions can be overwhelming!
+If you do not have your veil or headpiece, we have several “test” veils you can use along with many different hair accessories like jeweled combs, flowers, etc. As for guests, please avoid bringing more than two people because not only is our studio small, but sometimes too many opinions can be overwhelming!

 Will the stylist who does my trial be the stylist who does my wedding day?